prabhjitsinghdev/Android-/Readme.md

 Android app development

 1) This first apk is for a Incrementor/decrement android app.
- The files are outside any folder the unsinged apks
+ -The files are outside any folder the unsinged apks -Runs on JellyBean or higher

 --------------------------------------------